 - Locate Your Shut-Off Valve: It’s important to know where your shut-off valve is located.
 The valve in your home is usually located in the basement, attic, or crawl space.
 A shut-off valve can save you from wasting hundreds of gallons of water when you need it the most!

-Contact Dial One Johnson Plumbing, Heating & Air Conditioning today if you’re looking for advice on how to save some big bucks on Cedar Hill plumbing!
+Contact Dial One Johnson Plumbing, Cooling & Heating today if you’re looking for advice on how to save some big bucks on Cedar Hill plumbing!